How to Apply

-Create and maintain documentation to support users and the Service Desk team.
+Create and maintain documentation to support users and CET.

 Conduct effective communications with co-workers, Tier 2 teams, and end-users with guidance from senior staff.

-Help desk and/or technical support experience, including providing outstanding customer service and accurately documenting detailed information.
+1-2 years of direct customer help desk or technical support experience, including providing outstanding customer service and accurately documenting detailed information.

 Experience in desktop support and troubleshooting of Windows, Macintosh and/or Linux-based systems.

-Strong interpersonal and communication skills.
+Strong interpersonal and communication skills via in-person engagements, phone, email, and chat.
 Demonstrated skill in verbally communicating technical concepts and information to a wide range of users.

 Demonstrated excellent writing skills for both communications with customers and with IT colleagues, including ability to clearly document incident resolutions.